jamesdsmyth/lets-grow/README.md

 ### Tips

-To use the handy es6 object spread especially when returning the state, you need to include the following in your package.json file.
+To use the es6 object spread especially when returning the state, you need to include the following in your package.json file.
 Find out more - [babel object rest spread] (https://babeljs.io/docs/usage/babelrc/)

 But first `npm install babel-plugin-transform-object-rest-spread`

+then in the `package.json` add an entry for `babel`

   `"babel": {
     "plugins": [
       "transform-object-rest-spread"
     ]
   }`

+### Future

+Create a store using Firebase to allow the data to persist, especially when you have started to grow the plants!